• Home

 Observer Policy

-Parents and coaches will be allowed to spectate during all preliminary and final rounds.
-Parents will be given an option on their Tabroom account page to join their child’s round as an Observer.
+• Parents and coaches will be allowed to spectate during all preliminary and final rounds.

-Competitors will be allowed to spectate during final rounds.
-This option will be given on the Tournament tabroom page and competitors are highly encouraged to spectate.
+• Competitors will be allowed to spectate during final rounds.
+Competitors are highly encouraged to spectate.

 Double-Entry

-Double-entry is allowed with all events.
-Competitors are allowed to double-enter in any combination of the five events provided; Original Oratory, Humorous Interpretation, Dramatic Interpretation, Impromptu, or Spontaneous Argumentation.
+• Double-entry is allowed with all events.
+Competitors are allowed to double-enter in any combination of the events offered: Original Oratory, Oratorical Interpretation, Duo Interpretation, Humorous Interpretation, Dramatic Interpretation, Spontaneous Argumentation and Impromptu.

 Liability Form/Waivers

 Competitors are expected to be on their best behavior, and failure to meet our expectations may result in follow-up with school administrations and subsequent disciplinary action.
-All competitors are expected to follow standard Speech tournament etiquette and online presence etiquette, including but not limited to: showing support to teammates and competitors, being respectful to judges and competitors, and being punctual to rounds.
+All competitors are expected to follow standard Speech tournament etiquette, including but not limited to showing support to teammates and competitors, being respectful to judges and competitors, and being punctual to rounds.

-We have zero-tolerance for harassment, bullying, and/or discrimination of any kind.
+We have a zero-tolerance policy for harassment, bullying, and/or discrimination of any kind.
 We expect all competitors, coaches, judges, and staff to make a commitment to providing a safe environment for all students to compete.
-Competitors are to only use the chat feature for necessary communication and not as a means of socializing or distracting a speaker.

 Entry Price